 - Screw caps are universal- unlike in the wine culture where screw caps are a big NO-NO, screw caps on sake bottles are almost exclusively used.
 You’ll find the twist cap on everything from bottom shelf sake to the highest Junmai Daiginjo you can buy.
 Twist caps make it easy to open, easy to close and the best way to prevent oxidation in-between servings.

 Head to the Noodle Bar for ramen in Phoenix for an amazing menu of noodle-inspired favorites like Hakata Ramen, Tsukemen, and Pomodoro.
 Also, don’t forget everything you just learned when you’re sipping on a great sake that pairs perfectly with your meal choice!
-Check out the full menu of our Downtown Phoenix restaurant.
+Check out the full menu of Noodle Bar.